arincon10912/arincon10912/README.md

 ## About me
 Pronouns: She/her/hers 👩🏽
 Hi!
-My name is Ariadne Rincon and I am a senior computer science major at CSUF.
-I am extremely excited to graduate this spring '23, but as of right now I am focusing on learning core concepts, improving my skills, and creating new projects!
+My name is Ariadne Rincon and I am a recent computer science graduate from CSUF.
+I am excited to continue my journey and have started working towards my Master's degree in Cybersecurity at Purdue University.
+Right now, my biggest goals for 2024 are to improve my skills as a programmer as well as gain experience within my field.
+I am so excited about what 2024 will have in store for me!

 ## Things I am passionate about
 - Coding :computer:
-- Making core memories :camera:

-## I am currently working on...
+- Traveling :airplane:
+- Baking :cupcake:

+## My recent projects:
 - **Ray Tracer Projects**
   Creating worlds with geometric objects like spheres, triangles, rings, etc.
   Using this knowledge to render 3D realistic images
 - **Video Game Projects**
   Created a BlackJack Game from scratch!
   Working on a loading screen for my new game
 - **Discord Bots**
-  Creating multiple discord bots with unique functionalities to add into your discord servers!
+  Creating multiple discord bots with unique functionalities to add to your discord servers!
   More Info:
+    Now Available!
-    TranslateLanguageBot when finished will help users within a server to translate words or phrases into any language they'd like.
+    TranslateLanguageBot helps users within a server to translate words or phrases into any language they'd like.
     This project has given me experience in working with API's (discord and google translate) and learning how to web-scrape.

 ##